 A tingle of energy runs through my palm as our hands and eyes meet.
 I smile, feeling like he’s just transferred some of his magical business success genes straight into my body.

 “Virginia Beach,” I say with a smile and a nod.

 “Virginia Beach,” he repeats.
 He looks me up and down.
-“You look more like a Virginia Rainforest to me.”
-He moves away, waving at my bright green, leaf-patterned dress.
+“You strike me as more of a Virginia Rainforest.”
+He moves away, waving at my bright green leaf-patterned dress.

 Chuckles from the audience.

 This is part of being in a hot seat—having to withstand scrutiny and hard questions, hard truths.